-The names of the nominees for election as Class I directors at the Annual Meeting and of the incumbent Class II and Class III directors, and certain information about them, including their ages, are included below.
+The names of the nominees for election as Class I and Class II directors at the Annual Meeting and of the incumbent Class III directors, and certain information about them, including their ages, are included below.

-Name Age Principal Occupation Director Since Nominees for election as Class I directors with terms expiring in 2018: Jerry Guo 55 President, Chief Executive Officer and Chairman of 2003 Casa Systems, Inc. Weidong Chen 50 Chief Technology Officer of Casa Systems, Inc. 2010 Daniel S. Mead(1)(2) 64 Private Investor/Advisor 2018 Incumbent Class II directors with terms expiring in 201 9: Bruce R. Evans(1)(2) 59 Chairman of the Board and Senior Advisor to 2010 Summit Partners Joseph S. Tibbetts, Jr.(1) 65 Consultant and Director 2017 Incumbent Class III directors with terms expiring in 20 20: Lucy Xie 52 Senior Vice President of Operations of Casa 2003 Systems, Inc. Bill Styslinger(2) 72 Private Investor/Director 2012
+Name Age Principal Occupation Director Since Nominees for election as Class I directors for terms expiring in 2021: Jerry Guo 55 President, Chief Executive Officer and Chairman of 2003 Casa Systems, Inc. Daniel S. Mead(1)(2) 65 Private Investor/Advisor 2018 Nominees for election as Class II directors for terms ex xpiring in 2 022: Bruce R. Evans(2) 60 Senior Advisor to Summit Partners 2010 Susana D'Emic(1) Director 2018 Incumbent Class III directors with terms expiring in 2 020: Lucy Xie 53 Senior Vice President of Operations of Casa 2003 Systems, Inc. Bill Styslinger 72 Private Investor/Director 2012 Michael Hayashi(1) 62 Director 2018

-(1) Member of the Audit Committee.

-(2) Member of the Compensation Committee.
+- Member of the Audit Committee. - (2) Member of the Compensation Committee.